-The Fox Tucson Theatre Foundation is pleased to announce that we are in the final stages of restoring a “Mighty Wurlitzer Organ” for re-installation in the theatre (current target date for first public preview concert: April 2019!).
+The Fox Tucson Theatre Foundation is pleased to announce that we are in the final stages of restoring a “Mighty Wurlitzer Organ” for use in the theater.
+This spring, the organ was brought into the space and is partially operational.
+As of this summer, about 30% of the pipe are installed.

 The restoration process involves carefully disassembling and inspecting parts to then clean, adjust, repair and or replace them (with vintage or reproduction pieces).
 According to Grahame Davis, President of Pipe Organ Artisans, “the console will be updated with a contemporary, solid-state control system resulting in a modern, user-friendly and reliable instrument that will be capable of digital recording and playback.”